compose/bach/README.md

 # bach - Basic API (Compose) Handler

-Bach is a Go-based application which uses the Compose API to provide the ability to create, monitor and delete Compose databases.
+Bach is an application which uses the Compose API to provide the ability to create, monitor and delete Compose databases.

 To use, an environment variable - COMPOSEAPITOKEN must be set.
 This token value can be obtained from the Compose console's Account view.

-Further details to follow.
+Where a command needs a parameter to identify a deployment, Bach can use either the deployment ID or the deployment name.

+Bach is written in Go and uses the GoComposeAPI package for API requests.

 ## Bach commands